 As an employer, the Council is committed to ensuring the wellbeing of its employees and will look to provide information, support and assistance where it can to do this.
-Further, as an organisation with a significant number of female employees the Council has a responsibility to consider any potential wellbeing concerns specific to this group.

 While the menopause is a natural part of all women’s lives, the effects are particular to each individual and for some this isn’t an easy transition.
 A failure to recognise and understand the potential effects of menopause can exacerbate the impact on the employee and hinder their ability to alleviate or cope with any symptoms they experience.